Why Beijing Lhasa Train is recommended?

 How to Shorten the Beijing Lhasa Train Travel

-The Beijing Lhasa Train journey can be divided into two halves: The first half is from Beijing to Xining which is a train journey about 1800km and needs about 19 hours to finish.
+The Beijing Lhasa Train journey can be divided into two halves: the first half is from Beijing to Xining, which is a train journey of about 1800km and needs about 19 hours to finish.
 The second half is from Xining to Lhasa.
-It goes about 1950km and needs about 21 hours to run through the journey.
-If you want to shorten the Beijing Lhasa Train travel, you can escape the first half (Beijing-Xining), and just take the second half, the real highlight of the train journey – Qinghai Tibet Railway.
-You can take a flight from Beijing to Xining firstly, then spend one or two days there to visit the beautiful Qinghai Lake, the homeland of the Buddhist master Tsongkhapa – Taer Monastery, and enjoy exotic snacks, which is actually very helpful for acclimatizing yourself to the high altitude before getting to Lhasa (altitude: 3700m) because the altitudes in Xining are only around 2300 to 3300.
+It goes about 1950km and needs about 21 hours to complete the journey.
+If you want to shorten the Beijing Lhasa Train travel, you can skip the first half (Beijing-Xining), and just take the second half, the real highlight of the train journey – Qinghai Tibet Railway.
+You can take a flight from Beijing to Xining firstly, then spend one or two days there to visit the beautiful Qinghai Lake, the homeland of the Buddhist master Tsongkhapa – Taer Monastery, and enjoy exotic snacks, which is actually very helpful for acclimatizing yourself to the high altitude before getting to Lhasa (altitude: 3700m) because the altitudes in Xining are only around 2300 to 3300 meters.
 Then take a train to Lhasa from Xining.
-According to our years’ experience, it is much easier to book a train ticket to Lhasa in Xining because there are some available seats and sleepers as some passengers on the train Z21 will leave the train on the midway stations.
-Besides, you can choose to take another train from other cities, such as Chengdu, Shanghai, Chongqing, Guangzhou, Lanzhou, etc.(all trains to Lhasa will pass by Xining Railway Station)
+According to our years of experience, it is much easier to book a train ticket to Lhasa in Xining because there are some available seats and sleepers, as some passengers on the train Z21 will leave the train at the midway stations.
+Besides, you can choose to take another train from other cities, such as Chengdu, Shanghai, Chongqing, Guangzhou, Lanzhou, etc. (All trains to Lhasa will pass by Xining Railway Station.)

 B-Plan for Beijing Lhasa Train